RasaHQ/rasa-nlu-examples/docs/index.md

 These BytePair embeddings are specialized subword embeddings that are built to be lightweight.
 See [this link](https://nlp.h-its.org/bpemb/) for more information.
 These are available in 227 languages and you can specify the subword vocabulary size as well as the dimensionality.

+#### GensimFeaturizer

+**`rasa_nlu_examples.featurizers.dense.GensimFeaturizer` [docs](docs/featurizer/gensim/)**

+A benefit of the `gensim` library is that it is very easy to train your own word embeddings.
+It's typically only about 5 lines of code.
+That means that you could train your own word-embeddings and then easily use them in a Rasa pipeline.
+This can be useful if you have reason to believe that standard training corpora (like Wikipedia) are not valid for your use-case.

 ## Contributing